Impact Travel Portfolio

 Rainforest to Reef: A Member Conservation Journey Through Belize

-Belize, Maya Forest & Mesoamerican Barrier Reef · Multi-Day
+Belize, Maya Forest & Mesoamerican Barrier Reef · 6 Days

 Members gathered at Chan Chich Lodge, a private jungle lodge set within a 30,000-acre Maya Forest reserve and one of the world's premier wildlife and birding destinations, before traveling to Placencia on the Belizean coast for direct engagement with the Mesoamerican Barrier Reef.
-The program was built around conservation discovery, deepening members' personal connection to the mission through guided wildlife experiences, local conservation partnerships, reef exploration, and cultural immersion.
+The program was built around time with local conservation staff, deepening members' personal connection to the mission through guided wildlife experiences, reef exploration, and cultural immersion.
 Programming was designed to strengthen organizational loyalty and deepen connection to the work.

 HIGHLIGHTS